 It is officially one year since I moved to Israel, and oh boy, what a year it has been!
 I can honestly say I saw it all; new job, weddings, funerals, rockets, concerts, and of course living together with my girlfriend.
 Let’s take a look back at one year in Israel.

-When a year ago I landed in Israel, I vaguely knew what to expect.
+When, a year ago, I landed in Israel, I vaguely knew what to expect.
 I say vaguely, because even if I thought I was prepared for everything the second I came out of the airplane that brought me here, all of that was gone.

 The emotional rollercoaster of that day kind of puts you on automatic pilot.
 You are there, but not really.
 That lasted until the heat of Israel smacked me in the face and made me realize it was real and happening.